-|Comparison of The Complications of Platinum-based Adjuvant Chemotherapy with and without Ginger in a Pilot Study on Ovarian Cancer Patients|
+|Comparison of the Complications of Platinum-Based Adjuvant Chemotherapy With and Without Ginger in a Pilot Study on Ovarian Cancer Patients|

 |Farnaz Shokri, Parvin Mostafa Gharebaghi, Ali Esfahani, Manizheh Sayyah-Melli, Mehri Jafari Shobeiri, Elaheh Ouladsahebmadarek, Morteza Ghojazadeh|

 |Women?s Reproductive Health Research Center, Tabriz university of Medical sciences, Tabriz, Iran|

 Viewed : 4830 times

 Downloaded : 6071 times.

 Keywords : Ovarian Cancer, Ginger, Chemotherapy, Outcome

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar